iobis/manual/dataformat.md

 #### A special case: habitat types

 Event Core is perfect for enriching OBIS with interpreted information such as biological community, biotope or habitat type (collectively referred to as 'habitats').
-However, the unconstrained nature of the terms `measurementTypeID`, `measurementValueID`, and `measurementUnitID` leads to a risk that habitats measurements are structured inconsistently within Darwin Core Archive standard and as a result, are not easily discoverable, understood or usable.
+However, the unconstrained nature of the terms `measurementTypeID`, `measurementValueID`, and `measurementUnitID` leads to a risk that habitats measurements are structured inconsistently within the Darwin Core Archive standard and as a result, are not easily discoverable, understood or usable.

-As a result, members of the European Marine Observation and Data Network (EMODnet) Seabed Habitats and Biology thematic groups have produced a [guidance document](https://www.emodnet-seabedhabitats.eu/resources/documents-and-outreach/#h3298bcd0a15741a8a0ac1c8b4576f7c5) describing a standard approach to structuring classified habitat data using the Darwin Core eMoF Extension.
-Because of the numerous classification systems and priority habitat lists in existence, it is not possible to point to a single vocabulary for populating each of `measurementTypeID`, `measurementValueID` and `measurementUnitID` in the lists above.
-Instead, here are instructions on the *type* of information to include, with an example:
+As a result, members of the European Marine Observation and Data Network (EMODnet) Seabed Habitats and Biology thematic groups have produced a document [Duncan et al. (2021)](https://www.emodnet-seabedhabitats.eu/resources/documents-and-outreach/#h3298bcd0a15741a8a0ac1c8b4576f7c5) that recommends a consistent approach to structuring classified habitat data in Europe using the Darwin Core eMoF Extension.
+Note that this approach has not yet been discussed or approved at the global level so the implementation at the EurOBIS level may be considered a pilot.

+The overarching principles are summarised here.
+Note that because of the numerous classification systems and priority habitat lists in existence, it is not possible to point to a single vocabulary for populating each of `measurementTypeID`, `measurementValueID` and `measurementUnitID`, as for other measurement types, so below are the *types* of information to include, with an example, as recommended by [Duncan et al. (2021)](https://www.emodnet-seabedhabitats.eu/resources/documents-and-outreach/#h3298bcd0a15741a8a0ac1c8b4576f7c5):

 - `measurementTypeID`: A machine-readable URI or DOI reference describing the (version of the) classification system itself.
 For example: [https://dd.eionet.europa.eu/vocabulary/biodiversity/eunishabitats/](https://dd.eionet.europa.eu/vocabulary/biodiversity/eunishabitats/)
 - `measurementValueID`: If available, a machine-readable URI describing the habitat class in “measurementValue”.
 For example: [https://dd.eionet.europa.eu/vocabulary/biodiversity/eunishabitats/A5.36](https://dd.eionet.europa.eu/vocabulary/biodiversity/eunishabitats/A5.36)
 - `measurementUnitID`: null because habitat types are unitless.

-Please consult the [guidance document](https://www.emodnet-seabedhabitats.eu/resources/documents-and-outreach/#h3298bcd0a15741a8a0ac1c8b4576f7c5) for more details, including:
+Please consult [Duncan et al. (2021)](https://www.emodnet-seabedhabitats.eu/resources/documents-and-outreach/#h3298bcd0a15741a8a0ac1c8b4576f7c5) for more details, including:
 - how to handle a single event with multiple habitat measurements
 - recommended vocabularies and terms for common habitat classification systems
 - example eMoF table